Maksim2498/poms/README.md

 ## About

-This is all-in-one solution for creation and administration of private offline-mode Minecraft server.
+This is all-in-one solution for administration of private offline-mode Minecraft server.
 It consists of Bukkit plugin for Minecraft server, back-end server with REST API and front-end Web-based interface.

 You can get detailed information on project components in the following files: